 Crawdads as Pets in Fish Aquariums

 The crawdad is a great addition to a fish tank because they are bottom feeders.
 They feed on the decay if what is making your water become dirty.
 Sometimes aquarists call them “garbage disposals” because they consume the unwanted aquarium decaying matter.
+Not to mention that a crawdad is somewhat of a species that you never see in fish aquariums.
+Don’t forget there are also “blue” colored crawdads that can add some crazy cosmetic appeal to your fish aquarium.

 They are a great addition to freshwater tanks and prefer to hide during the and come out to feed when the lights go off.
 They will use their tentacles to feel their way around.
 If you have a dead fish at the bottom of your tank, you might find your crayfish feeding on it and may even disappear before you see it.
 The only thing to watch for with crawdads in aquariums is the fact that they might kill fish that swim too close to it.
 They are lazy killers but will take advantage of fish that swim right in front of them.
 Be aware of this fact.